marcusmariano/GettingandCleaningData/README.md

 - The script working on with that structure of directory for the dataset.

-- clique on the source button on RStudio to run the script
+- Clique on the source button on RStudio to run the script

 - It will loading all of the library, open up the tables with data, execute all code to format the data and create a tidy dataset.